 Contact a Florida Personal Injury Attorney Today

-If you or a loved one were injured in a boating accident, especially by an inexperienced boater who was distracted or under the influence of drugs or alcohol, the Dolman Law Group has the Florida personal injury and maritime attorneys you need to analyze your case and get you the compensation you deserve.
+If you or a loved one were injured in a boating accident, especially by an inexperienced boater who was distracted or under the influence of drugs or alcohol, the Sibley Dolman Gipe Accident Injury Lawyers, PA has the Florida personal injury and maritime attorneys you need to analyze your case and get you the compensation you deserve.
 Our legal team knows how to litigate your claims according to federal admiralty law when necessary and we can help sort through the insurance and liability issues that are commonly seen after Florida boating accidents.
 Call us today at (727) 451-6900 or contact us online for a free, no-risk consultation.